BeMS 1981 10 31

 Ocr'd Text:

 TONIGHT'S ARTISTS The Cohen Trio is unique in that not only does it consist of father, mother and son, but each member is an internationally known solo and chamber music player.
 Since its formation in 1977 it has already gained an enviable reputation.
 RAYMOND COHEN, the distinguished violinist, is a well known figure in the musical world both here and abroad.
-He was the first winner of the international Carl Flesch Competition and has since established an international reputation as a soloist, playing with eminent conductors all over the world. spent six years as leader of the Royal Philharmonic Orchestra, and then relinquished his position in order to concentrate on his solo career.
-He also ANTHYA RAEL made her name while still a child in her native South Africa and completed her studies in London with Ilona Kabos.
+He was the first winner of the international Carl Flesch Competition and has since established an international reputation as a soloist, playing with eminent conductors all over the world.
+He also spent six years as leader of the Royal Philharmonic Orchestra, and then relinquished his position in order to concentrate on his solo career.
+ANTHYA RAEL made her name while still a child in her native South Africa and completed her studies in London with Ilona Kabos.
 She has played concertos and given chamber music recitals in Great Britain, Germany, Austria, Spain, U.S.S.R., Israel and South Africa.
 ROBERT COHEN, born in 1959, has already made a name for himself as one of the leading 'cellists of his generation.
 He made his debut playing the Saint-Saëns concerto when he was 8, and played a Boccherini concerto at the Royal Festival Hall when he was 12.
-Since then he has won many prizes including (in 1978) the "Young Concert Artists'" international competition in New York which has resulted in regular concert tours in the U.S.A., and the "Piatigorsky prize" at the Tanglewood Festival.
+Since then he has won many prizes including (in 1978) the "Young Concert Artists"" international competition in New York which has resulted in regular concert tours in the U.S.A., and the "Piatigorsky prize" at the Tanglewood Festival.
 He has also given concerts and broadcasts and appeared on Television in Great Britain, Germany, Holland and Rumania.

 6 The Belfast British Music Society, BeMS 1981 10 31, Page 6